 Digital transformation is the leading technology trend of our times.
 The lecture will show that digital transformation has been so successful because it addresses actual problems of self-observation and self-control in modern societies.
 However, every solution always creates new problems.
 Therefore, the key question addressed by the lecture is: What problem does digital transformation solve?

-Prof. Dr. Armin Nassehi has held the chair of sociology at the LMU Munich since 1998.
-At the same time he is and has been a member of numerous expert commissions.
-Among others, he has been a member of the Bavarian Ethics Council since 2020 and a member of the scientific advisory board of the Fritz Thyssen Foundation.
-Furthermore, he sits on the "Corona" expert council of the North Rhine-Westphalian government and on the expert committee for combating the pandemic in long-term care in the Bavarian State Ministry of Health and Care.
-From 2020 to 2021 he is a fellow of the Konrad Adenauer Foundation.
+Prof. Dr. Armin Nassehi has held the Chair of Sociology at the LMU Munich since 1998.
+He has also been a member of numerous expert commissions, including, since 2020, the Bavarian Ethics Council and the scientific advisory board of the Fritz Thyssen Foundation.
+In addition, he was appointed to the “Corona” expert council of the North Rhine-Westphalian state government and the expert committee established in the Bavarian State Ministry of Health and Care to combat the pandemic in long-term care.
+He is a fellow of the Konrad Adenauer Foundation in 2020/202

 Armin Nassehi is the author of numerous books.
-In 2019 "Muster - Theorie der digitalen Gesellschaft" has been published.
-In it, the sociologist points out that digitisation is only a particularly sophisticated technical solution to a problem that has always been present in modern societies: How does society, how do companies, states, administrations, law enforcement agencies, but also we ourselves deal with invisible patterns?
+In his 2019 publication “Muster – Theorie der digitalen Gesellschaft” (Patterns: Theory of the Digital Society), the sociologist explains that digital transformation is just a particularly sophisticated technical solution to a problem modern societies have always faced: How does society, how do businesses, states, organisations, law enforcement authorities, and we ourselves deal with invisible patterns?

 Lecture in German